HobnobMancer/cazy_webscraper/README.md

 `--strains` - List of specific species strains to restrict the scraping of CAZymes to.

 `--timeout`, `-t` - Connection timout limit (seconds).
 Default: 45.

-`--update_seq` - If a newer version of the protein sequence is available, overwrite the existing sequence for the protein in the database.
-Default is false, the protein sequence is **not** overwritten and updated.

 `--verbose`, `-v` - Enable verbose logging.
 This does not set the SQLite engine `echo` parameter to True.
 Default: False.